 Some believe that synthase may contribute to the cannabis plant’s self-defense system.
 Hydrogen peroxide is a powerful antifungal and antibacterial agent.

 CBN is short for cannabinol (Canna-Bi-Nol,) and is another of the dozens of naturally occurring cannabinoids produced by cannabis plants.
 Like its precursor cannabinoid THC, CBN is considered to be mildly psychoactive.

 There is some evidence to suggest that CBN may help:

 - Soothe minor aches and pains

 What Does CoA Stand For?

-CoA is short for Certificate of Analysis— a document, usually provided by a neutral third-party laboratory, that certifies what’s in a product.
-In the hemp and cannabis industry, certificates of analysis are used to verify potency, dosing, and to ensure no harmful substances like solvents or heavy metals are in the product.
+CoA is short for Certificate of Analysis— a document, usually provided by a neutral third-party laboratory, that certifies what cannabinoids are in a product.
+The hemp and cannabis industry uses certificates of analysis to verify potency, dosing, and to ensure no harmful substances like solvents or heavy metals are in the product.